VisArts Hires Director of Exhibitions and Residencies

 Kollak succeeds Caroline Cobb Wright, who left the Visual Arts Center of Richmond in 2015 to pursue independent curatorial work.
 Since then, exhibitions at the center have been curated by several highly recognized independent curators, including Melissa Messina, Amanda Dalla Villa Adams and Lauren Ross.

-This weekend Kollak will join the staff and board of the Visual Arts Center of Richmond at the center’s 54th annual Craft + Design Show at Main Street Station.
-On Friday evening, she’ll serve as an awards judge, alongside Bill Martin, director of the Valentine, and Stephanie Smith, chief curator of the VCU Institute for Contemporary Art.
+Kollak joined the staff and board of the Visual Arts Center of Richmond at the center’s 54th annual Craft + Design Show at Main Street Station.
+On Friday evening, she served as an awards judge, alongside Bill Martin, director of the Valentine, and Stephanie Smith, chief curator of the VCU Institute for Contemporary Art.
 The Visual Arts Center of Richmond recognizes artists in ten award categories.

-She will begin her official duties at VisArts on January 7.
+She began her official duties at VisArts on January 7.